dse/monospace-font-list/monospace-font-list.md

         Cousine is part of the collection of fonts known as the Chrome OS core fonts, or Croscore fonts.

-        Cousine is also included in Google's noto-fonts repository on GitHub.
+        Cousine is also included in Google\'s noto-fonts repository on GitHub.

 -   tags: